scenarioo/scenarioo-js/README.md

       .it(function () {

         browser.get('/index.html');

-        // use global step method to document interaction steps inside the scenario (with screenshot, etc.) step('browse to start page');
+        step('browse to start page');

         // you could also hook such step method calls into your page objects or even the e2e test toolkit